Performing Arts

 Overview of Year 8

 In Year 8, students continue to be provided with the opportunity to compose, perform and appreciate dance from different cultures and with different themes.
-The three units studied within this year are: Rock ‘n’ Roll, Bollywood, and dance used in Musical Theatre.
+The three units studied within this year are: Rock ‘n’ Roll, Bollywood, and dance used within Musical Theatre.

 Overview of Year 9